go-imports-organizer/gio/README.md

 A friendly name to identify the definition by instead of trying to decipher the regular expression each time to remember what it does.

 #### RegExp
-A string, valid values are any valid Go regular expression.
+An array of strings, valid values are any valid Go regular expression.

 A well formatted Regular Expression that is used to match against.
 Be as specific as possible.

-Note:
+**Note:**

 There is one keyword that is available for the RegExp value that is a special keyword, it is `%{module}%`.
 This keyword automatically creates a regular expression that matches the current module name as defined by the go.mod file.
 To ensure that it captures the correct imports you should always set the `MatchOrder` to `0` for this definition.